PackeTsar/meraki-cli/README.md

 2. Save your API key to a config file.
 See the "[Using a Config File](#using-a-config-file)" section for more info on how to do this.
 3. Use the `-k <api_key>` or `--apiKey <api_key>` argument at the top level of the command like `meraki -k <api_key>`

-You can obtain a Meraki API key by logging into the Meraki dashboard and clicking your user name in the top right corner and browsing to **My profile** then view the 'API Access' section near the bottom of the page.
-Then click on the '**Generate new API key**' button and copy down your new API key before saving.
+You can obtain a Meraki API key by logging into the Meraki dashboard, clicking your user name in the top right corner, browsing to **My profile**, and then view the 'API Access' section near the bottom of the page.
+Click on the '**Generate new API key**' button and copy down your new API key before saving.
 It will be a long hexadecimal string.

 > Note: The API key seen above is a public one Meraki provides for testing against their sandbox networks.
 All the output examples shown below use that key.

 ## A Few Starting Commands

-Once you have your new key, try printing out your organizations with the command `meraki -k API_KEY_HERE organizations getOrganizations`, substituting in your API key.
+Once you have your new key saved, try listing out your organizations with the command `meraki -k API_KEY_HERE organizations getOrganizations`, substituting in your API key.
 This will print out a formatted table of your organizations.
 If you saved your API key as an environment variable, you can exclude the `-k` argument and simply issue `meraki organizations getOrganizations`.

 Take one of your organization ID numbers and look at the networks in it with `meraki organizations getOrganizationNetworks --organizationId 123456`

 You can reformat any of this data into JSON output by adding the `-j` switch (before the command) to look something like `meraki -j organizations getOrganizations`

-- It is important to note that the columns included in a table often do not include all of the data returned from the API.
+> It is important to note that the columns included in a table often do not include all of the data returned from the API.
 If you need to see all the data returned, then use the `-j` switch and allow the tool to print out JSON data.

 You can also change the table data which is output by filtering and ordering table columns.
 To do this, use the `-c` argument and provide a comma-seperated list of columns to display.
 Example: `meraki -c id,name,description`

 To see any help menu, use the `-h` option at any command level:
 - `meraki -h` or just `meraki` will show you the top level options and arguments
 - `meraki appliance -h` or just `meraki appliance` will show you all the appliance-related commands
-- `meraki appliance createNetworkApplianceVlan -h` will show you an instruction page with all the arguments and options available for creating a new network appliance VLAN
+- `meraki appliance createNetworkApplianceVlan -h` or just `meraki appliance createNetworkApplianceVlan` will show you an instruction page with all the arguments and options available for creating a new network appliance VLAN.

 If you have any Meraki MS switches available, try viewing the port configurations with `meraki switch getDeviceSwitchPorts --serial 1234-ABCD-5678` or you can view the operational port stats by using `meraki switch getDeviceSwitchPortsStatuses --serial 1234-ABCD-5678`